yangshun/front-end-interview-handbook/questions/html-questions.md

 These days, using `data-` attributes is generally not encouraged.
 One reason is that users can modify the data attribute easily by using inspect element in the browser.
 The data model is better stored within JavaScript itself and stay updated with the DOM via data binding possibly through a library or a framework.

 However, one perfectly valid use of data attributes, is to add a hook for _end to end_ testing frameworks such as Selenium and Capybara without having to create a meaningless classes or ID attributes.
-The element needs a way to be found by a particular Selenium specs and something like `data-selector='the-thing'` is a valid way to do so without convoluting the semantic markup otherwise.
+The element needs a way to be found by a particular Selenium spec and something like `data-selector='the-thing'` is a valid way to do so without convoluting the semantic markup otherwise.

 ###### References